MichaelCurrin/twitterverse/docs/README.md

 Reports can be done on the stored trending data.

 Input required:
 - Names of countries or towns places to get trending topic data for.
-Twitter allows lookup for Worldwide, 62 countries and abou 400 towns/cities.
+Twitter allows lookup for Worldwide, 62 countries and about 400 towns/cities.

 There is no browser URL equivalent of looking up a trend, but on the right menu on twitter.com you can see a list of trends in your area and you can click through from there to do a search for tweets about that topic.
 Format: `twitter.com/search?q=QUERY`.

 ## Setup